aaronalonsotorrens/stock-data-project/README.md

 1. Loading Apple stock data.
 2. Removing the Docker container.
 3. Creating another container using the same volume.
-4. Calling the stock endpoint without running ingestion again.
+4. Opening the frontend without running ingestion again.

 The data was still there.